-This study, conducted in the Netherlands and Belgium, randomly assigned current or former smokers to CT screening or no screening.
-The screening intervention consisted of a CT scan at baseline and 1 and 3 years after baseline.
-For the 3 screening rounds, and 2 years additional follow-up, the sensitivity of low-dose CT screening was 84.6% (95% CI, 79.6% to 89.2%), and the specificity was 98.6% (95% CI, 98.5% to 98.8%).
-A total of 187 of 7155 participants (3%) were diagnosed with screening-detected lung cancer, and another 49 were diagnosed with interval cancers, 34 in the first year after screening and 15 in the second year.
+This study, conducted in the Netherlands and Belgium, randomly assigned current or former smokers to CT screening or no screening.^{24,25} The screening intervention consisted of a CT scan at baseline and 1 and 3 years after baseline.
+For the 3 screening rounds, and 2 years additional follow-up, the sensitivity of low-dose CT screening was 84.6% (95% CI, 79.6% to 89.2%), and the specificity was 98.6% (95% CI, 98.5% to 98.8%).26 A total of 187 of 7155 participants (3%) were diagnosed with screening-detected lung cancer, and another 49 were diagnosed with interval cancers, 34 in the first year after screening and 15 in the second year.
 The primary outcome of the trial is lung cancer mortality reduction after 10 years.
-Mortality results are expected in 2015 or 2016.
-A control of the trial is lung cancer mortality reduction after 10 years.
+Mortality results are expected in 2015 or 2016.27

-A total of 1466 participants in the NELSON trial participated in a related quality-life-study; 733 were randomized to the screening arm and 733 to the control arm.
-They were given questionnaires before randomization, 2 months after the first screening round, and 2 years after baseline (6 months after the second screening round).
+A total of 1466 participants in the NELSON trial participated in a related quality-life-study; 733 were randomized to the screening arm and 733 to the control arm.28 They were given questionnaires before randomization, 2 months after the first screening round, and 2 years after baseline (6 months after the second screening round).
 The questionnaire response rate was 1288 (88%) at baseline and 931 (79%) 2 years later.
 No statistically significant differences between the screened and control groups were found in scores on any quality-of-life measures at 2 years.
 The authors interpreted this finding as suggesting that lung cancer screening did not negatively impact quality of life.